rijs/components/README.md

 ripple.draw(<el> | resource object | resource name)
 ```

 If the first parameter is a DOM element, it will rerender that.
-If it is a resource (name or object), it will rerender anything on your page that depends on that.
+If it is a resource (name or object), it will rerender anything on your page that depends on that resource.